MSUDataAnalytics/SSC442/public/slides/00-slides.md

 - Models of classification or discrete choice.
 - Analysis of ``wide'' data.
 - Decision trees and other non-linear models.
-- Neural networks and other things that have deceptively cool names (not as fun as they sound).

 <!-- slide -->
 ## Starting point for this course